celetor/vpstoolbox/README.md

 ```
 echo "nameserver 1.1.1.1" > '/etc/resolv.conf'
 ```
-5. Please **Change QBittorrent Download save path to /usr/share/nginx/qbt/ manually !**

-6. For customized certificate , please put it in /etc/trojan/ , no name change required !
+5. For customized certificate , please put it in /etc/trojan/ , no name change required !

 #### [Telegram](https://telegram.org/) Channel And Group